 Best all-around monitor

 The biggest difference between this monitor and the more expensive ones from LG is the lack of Thunderbolt support.
-Data carried over the USB-C connection will be 10GB/s, which is suitable for peripherals and external drives.
-For the fastest data transfer speeds, you'll want to connect your devices directly to the Mac if you want even more bandwidth.
+Data carried over the USB-C connection will be 10GB/s, which is suitable for peripherals and external drives, but you'll want to connect your devices directly to the Mac if you want even more bandwidth.

-Best budget monitor
+Best budget 4K monitor

 Best Thunderbolt monitor